Coronavirus (COVID-19) Updates for Faculty & Staff

 Volunteers on campus are required to be vaccinated or claim an eligible exemption.

-Employees and contractors must fill out the online attestation form regarding vaccination status OR claim one of two exemptions (medical or religious) by October 18th, 2021, or the employee's first day back on campus, whichever occurs first.
+New employees and contractors must fill out the online attestation form regarding vaccination status OR claim one of two exemptions (medical or religious).

 Proof of Full Vaccination